dylanbeattie/dylanbeattie.net/_posts/2020/2020-03-19-going-virtual-part-2.md

 * "Dismissing questions is an easy way to moderate, they disappear from the screen.
 Having it behind you helped.
 Promoting the questions needs to be a bit more insync so that the video switching happens better."
 * "I'm thinking that it might be an idea to think about streaming to a location that then outputs to Zoom, then something like OBS can combine the streams – so the idea would be that all the hosts somehow join a stream, and that stream is sent to the zoom... would make coordinating the speakers easier, but has some fairly significant downsides"

-**Equipment Makes a Difference**
+### **Equipment Makes a Difference**

-When you're running an event like this, it's quite apparent that people fall into three broad categories when it comes to online presenting.
+I'm sure this doesn't come as a surprise to anybody, but when you're running an event like this, it's quite apparent that people fall into three broad categories when it comes to online presenting.

 1. People who haven't really ever done this before - which is fine; the main reason I'm running these virtual meetups is to give everyone a chance to practise, refine their setup, adapt their material and so on.
 2. People who are clearly experienced presenters and have also done a lot of video calls and remote meetings, but haven't really tried presenting online before.
 These are the folks who don't need a whole lot of practice, but for whom investing in a better mic or a decent lighting setup will make a huge difference to how well their material works in a virtual format